-Since 2017, eligible undergraduate students on university-based nursing, midwifery and most allied health profession pre-registration courses (courses which lead to registration with the Nursing and Midwifery Council or Health and Care Professions Council) have had access to the standard student support package of tuition fee loans and support for living costs, rather than getting an NHS grant as they did in the past.
-In 2019 the Government announced that from September 2020 healthcare students will receive at least £5,000 per year maintenance support.
+Eligible undergraduate students on university-based nursing, midwifery and most allied health profession pre-registration courses (courses which lead to registration with the Nursing and Midwifery Council or Health and Care Professions Council) have access to the standard student support package of tuition fee loans and support for living costs through an NHS learning support fund.

-The Government wants to deliver 50,000 nurses.
-To support this ambition, since September 2020 students studying the nursing, midwifery and allied health subjects receive a non-repayable and non-means tested (universal) grant of at least £5,000 a year, in addition to existing mainstream student support.
+Students studying the nursing, midwifery and allied health subjects receive a non-repayable and non-means tested (universal) grant of at least £5,000 a year, in addition to existing mainstream student support.
 This is called the NHS Learning Support Fund (LSF).

 There is additional funding available to attract students to the highest-priority subjects based on the Government’s assessment of vulnerability and workforce priorities.
 Additional funding is also available for childcare and to support regional vulnerabilities.
 Total additional funding could come to as much as £3,000 per year for some students.

-The new financial support is intended to provide additional funding and not to replace the maintenance loan completely.
+This financial support is intended to provide additional funding and not to replace the maintenance loan completely.
 We would expect most students to access both the non-repayable grant and the maintenance loan to help finance their studies.
-Together these sources will provide more day-to-day support for study than has ever before been available.

-The full list of new and continuing students that benefit from the new non-payable maintenance grants is as follows.
-Students on each course receive £5,000 per year, apart from those marked with an asterisk, who receive £6,000 per year.
+Students on an eligible course receive £5,000 per year, apart from those marked with an asterisk, who receive £6,000 per year.
 Some students are also be eligible for additional funding for childcare costs or for studying in geographical areas with particular workforce challenges (details yet to be confirmed).

 Student loans cover tuition fee costs and contribute towards your living expenses.